Stress Eating

 This is where it’s all about catharsis.
 Get the feeling out of your head and on paper through journaling, in conversation with someone, in artwork, etc. Just get it outside of yourself so you can get a little distance from it living inside you.

-Go outside and let yourself experience the feeling while you also get fresh air and a fresh perspective.
+Go outside and experience the feeling while getting fresh air and perspective.

-Focus on how you experience the feeling and any new insight you have about it.
+Focus on how you experience the feeling and any new insight about it.

 Allow yourself time to understand the feeling as you experience it.
-The more you consciously experience the feeling the more awareness of what can help increases too.
+The more you consciously experience the feeling, the more awareness of what can help increases.

 The next step is to increase your knowledge of the feeling you’re experiencing.